Checkout

 Key Benefits

-• You do not need to handle or store any payment details, thereby lowering PCI compliance costs.
+• Does not require users to handle or store any payment details, thereby lowering PCI compliance costs.

-• You can use the theme offered by your payment service provider to display your Checkout interface.
-This allows you to leverage the brand of your payment service provider.
-A strong brand reduces payer's reticence to provide payment details.
+• You can use the theme offered by your payment service provider to display the Checkout interface.
+This allows the ability to leverage the branding of each your payment service provider.

-• Checkout is WCAG (Web Content Accessibility Guidelines) 2.0 Level AA compliant.
+• Checkout is WCAG (Web Content Accessibility Guidelines) 2.0 Level AA compliant allowing for a better user experience.

 Information Flow